wahasa/Arch/BlackArch/README.md

 * Start VNC Server

-In Session 1 (Termux), run this command
+In Session 1 (termux), run this command
 > vncstart

 ---